lucas-de-lima/lucas-de-lima/README.md

 ### Talking about Personal Stuffs:

-- 👨🏽‍💻 I’m currently a medical student at my 4th year;
+- 👨🏽‍💻 I'm currently studying Full-Stack web development at @Trybe school;
-- 🤔 My interests are with iOS and macOS programming, AI in medical, Python etc..;
+- 🤔 My interest at the moment is web development, and I also want to learn iOS or Android;
-- 💼 I’m pursuing a Bachelor's degree in Medical Imaging;
+- 💼 In the future I want to study a bachelor's degree in Software Engineering;
 - 💬 Ask me about anything, I am happy to help;
-- 📫 Please email me if you have any questions.
+- 📫 Please get in touch if you have any questions.

 ## Tools and Technologies :computer: